vPeteWalker/midway/db/basic_clone_ui/basic_clone_ui.rst

 In this lab you will use the UI to:

-- Create a clone of your SQL Server production database *FiestaDB_Prod*, along with its own web server, which will be used as a development environment.
+- Create a clone of your SQL Server production database *FiestaDB_Prod*, and along with its dedicated web server, which will be used as a development environment.
 - Make changes to your production database, and refresh your development environment.
 - Use your *FiestaDB_Dev* environment to observe the modifications made to the production database are reflected in the development environment.

 .. note::

-   Before proceeding with the below, please be aware that the same steps will be accomplished also using the :ref:`_basic_clone_api` section.
+   Before proceeding with the below, please be aware that the same steps will be accomplished also using the :ref:`basic_clone_api` section.

 Cloning from the Era UI
 +++++++++++++++++++++++